-One of the most elusive and prized varieties of mushrooms, morels are a hollow wild mushroom with a spongy texture.
-The cone-shaped body has an irregular honeycomb pattern, and can range in color from pale white to almost black, while the stems are pale.
+Morel mushrooms are one of the most elusive and prized varieties of wild mushroom.
+They have a cone-shaped body with an irregular honeycomb pattern, and can range in color from pale white to almost black, while the stems are pale.
+Morel mushrooms are a treasure culinary delicacy, and the best place to get them is right here, on Foraged.

 Morels grow in the moist soil of forests, usually around the edges of the wooded area.
 They may grow around the base of dead or dying trees, as well as areas recently disturbed by fire or other human activity.
 Morel season varies slightly by region in the United States, but generally runs from March to May.
 While the eastern United States is the most common, morels can grow from Maryland to Georgia, and toward the west from Michigan to Tennessee – and anywhere else growing conditions are right including Oregon, Colorado and even Washington state.